valenjet/upskill-in-testing-with-python/code/ch02/README.md

 Python `round()` is the built-in function that rounds.
 It takes two numeric arguments, `n` and `ndigits`, and returns the number `n` rounded to `ndigits`

-Let's round to 1 digit by setting the value of `ndigits` to 1.
+Let's round to 2 digits by setting the value of `ndigits` to 2.

 ```python
 def convert(fahrenheit=0):